Ticker

 let set2 = new Set()

-// A JavaScript Set is a collection of unique values.
-Each value can only occur once in a Set.
+// A JavaScript Set is a collection of unique values-> that means no duplicates allowed.
 A Set can hold any value of any data type.

 set2.add('e0ee')